theEvilReaper/DartPoet/README.md

 Some newer language features are not yet directly supported by the API, but they can be implemented using the `CodeBlock` class.

-Generated code uses Dart's null-safety features and requires Dart `2.19.0` or newer.
+Generated code uses Dart's null-safety features and requires Dart `3.0` or newer.
+Some newer constructs need a more recent SDK.
+Extension Types require Dart `3.3+`, and private named parameters require Dart `3.12+`.

 > [!NOTE]
 > **Roadmap & Dart 3 Support:**